---

 });

-Each child document of a QuerySnapshot is a QueryDocumentSnapshot, which allows you to access specific information about a document (see below).
+allows you to access specific information about a document (see below).

-A DocumentSnapshot is returned from a query to a specific document, or as part of the documents returned via a QuerySnapshot.
-The snapshot provides the ability to view a documents data, metadata and whether a document actually exists.
+A [`DocumentSnapshot`](https://invertase.github.io/react-native-firebase/_react-native-firebase/firestore/types/firestore/DocumentSnapshot.html) is returned from a query to a specific document, or as part

-To view a documents data, call the data method on the snapshot:
+To view a documents data, call the `data` method on the snapshot:

 import firestore from '@react-native-firebase/firestore';